 How To Protect Your Assets In Trusts

-If you have a trust, make sure you have a will that is either funded or will be funded from your will, and remember that trusts are taxable entities under both federal and Ohio tax laws.
+If you have a trust, make sure your trust is either funded or will be funded from your will, and remember that trusts are taxable entities under both federal and Ohio tax laws.
 Here are some common reasons to have a trust;

 - Save taxes.
-Currently, there is no federal estate tax for a surviving spouse with a large estate exceeding $1.8 million and no Ohio estate tax for a single person if the estate is less than $300,000.00.
-Talk with an attorney about the taxing threshold since these numbers can fluctuate quite a bit.
-For married couples with a large estate, you may save taxes using a marital A-B Trust.
+In 2023, the threshold for federal estate tax for a surviving spouse with a large estate exceeds $11 million and no Ohio eliminated its estate tax for a single person years ago.
+Talk with an attorney or accountant about the taxing threshold since these numbers can fluctuate.

 - Avoid probate.
-Unless you have a large estate, there a cheaper and easier ways to avoid probate ( see above).
-And, probate is not a bad vehicle to use when there are assets, debts to pay, and heirs clamoring for their share of the estate.
+Unless you have a large estate, they’re a cheaper and easier ways to avoid probate (see section on non-probatable assets).
+And, probate may not be a bad vehicle to use when there are assets, debts to pay, and conflicts between heirs.

 - Provide a means of distributing an inheritance to children who can’t handle money well.
 For such a child, his/her inheritance can be part of a trust and the trustee can give money to the child over an extended period of time.